 Everyone should provide input on your market segmentation for your organization.
 If every department does not participate in defining the target market segment, you won’t have a go-to-market strategy that aligns with your teams; you’ll just have siloed sales and marketing teams prioritizing their own version of an ideal customer.

-You can learn more about how to use market segments to protect your team from product and feature bloat here.
+You can learn more about how to use market segments to protect your team from product and feature bloat with our team.

 For B2B SaaS companies poised to raise their series A round, there are several ways you can segment your market.
 To inform your analysis, you can use sales tools like Apollo, LinkedIn, ZoomInfo, industry reports, and/or customer interviews.